kstenerud/concise-encoding/cte-specification.md

 ### Markup

 A markup container stores XML-style data, which is essentially a map of attributes followed by a list of content strings and other markup containers.
-The markup container's structure is more useful for presentation than for data (data is much more conveniently stored in lists and maps).
+Markup containers are best suited to presentation.
+For regular data, maps and lists are more suitable.

 The CTE encoding of a markup container is similar to XML, except: